top of page

 1. Breathing Exercises to Get the Team Back on the Same Page

-Deep, slow exhalations are the body's universal signal to the brain that you are safe.
+Deep, slow exhalations signal to the brain that you are safe.
 This helps the Do-er stand down so the Director can come back online.

 • Box Breathing: A simple, powerful technique.
 Inhale slowly for a count of 4, hold your breath for 4, exhale completely for 4, and hold the empty breath for 4.
 Repeat.